CAYdenberg/redux-popsicle/README.md

 Redux middleware for making HTTP requests via the [Popsicle](https://www.npmjs.com/package/popsicle) library.
-The emphasis is on keeping actions as simple objects, making them easy to test.
-Action creators remain pure functions that describe the HTTP request, and what to do with the response.
+The emphasis is on keeping actions creators as pure functions that return simple objects (as opposed to promises, functions, thunks, iterators) to simplify unit testing on your end.

 ## Installation